kathermf/kathermf.github.io/s_selfiesurf.md

 ## About
 Platform(s): Android, iOS

-> Won 2nd Place for Best Game Showing Commercial Viability in the IEEE GameSIG 2017 Showcase
+> 2nd Place Winner for Best Game Showing Commercial Viability in the IEEE GameSIG 2017 Showcase

 Selfie Surf is a single-device party game for mobile, inspired by the game "Telephone."
 Players start with a random word or phrase and then take a selfie-based on that word.
 They then hand the phone to the next player, who enters a word or phrase based on that selfie.
 They hand the phone to the next player, who takes another selfie until everyone has taken a turn.
 All players can now watch an animated sequence of everyone's pictures coupled with the words and see what's lost (or gained!) in translation.
 The game supports 4-16 players.